 The interim version of the Code was released in July 2000 and over the last twelve years the roading industry has gained considerable experience and made improvements to the traffic management regime.
 NZTA recognises the key role that the roading industry has had in the development of this Code, through the contribution of their knowledge and experience.

-The Industry Review Group provides governance and reviews the projects available to improve the Code and NZTA welcomes comment on this edition so that we may continue to improve our services to our customers.
+projects available to improve the Code and NZTA welcomes comment on this edition so that we may continue to improve our services to our customers.